-Carers UK has produced this briefing following the publication of the Government's 'Pathways to Work: Reforming Benefits and Support to Get Britain Working' Green Paper on Tuesday 18 March 2025 and its recent Spring Statement.
+Carers UK has produced this briefing following the publication of the Government's Green Paper on welfare reforms1 and its recent Spring Statement.
 It provides an overview of the changes the Government is proposing to make to the benefits system, and our analysis of the impact that these changes will have on unpaid carers and the people they care for.